-Hey, you have an oily skin
+Hey you may have an Oily skin

 Oily skin occurs when the skin’s sebaceous glands produce too much sebum, or oil, which can make it look shiny or greasy.
 Pores are often enlarged, and excess sebum can clog them and lead to acne.
 Hormonal changes can also cause oily skin.